Service Description: Education Funds

-How much does it cost to attend college in the U.S.?
-On average, the annual cost of an undergraduate program, including tuition and housing, is as follows:
+How much does it cost to attend college in the United States?
+The average cost for an undergraduate student (one year of tuition with housing) is:

 • In-state public medical school: $36,755